Exhibits

 Phil’s Den of Antiquity

 A collection of local memorabilia belonging to Phil Brown.
-The exhibit includes souvenir items, postcard images which reflect the change from Grand Rapids to Wisconsin Rapids and more.
+The exhibit includes souvenir items, postcard images that reflect the change from Grand Rapids to Wisconsin Rapids, and more.

 Cranberry Exhibit